rally-carlos/notes/stackedit/Project Plans/Github Actions Proposal.md

 A homogenous CI platform with On-prem Github Action runners will gain Rally the benefits:
  - Reduce cycletime (by focusing more on troubleshooting builds over build server)
- - Increase inovation from CI platform team (reduce maintance and support; free to build a better "Space Elevator" [ref](https://docs.google.com/presentation/d/17XkhdQtP1ThbOH_C8JYm0Zygsv0bhpPWIjnQX8BMeM4/edit#slide=id.gaad5158c7d_3_244))
- - Decrease in costs  (with enphemeral infrastracture and no vendor licensing)

-A CI platform serves to facility automation of tests, builds, and deployment.

- - Reduce cycletime (with more focus on troubleshooting builds over build server)
- - Increase inovation from CI platform team (reduce maintance and support; free to build a better "Space Elevator" [ref](https://docs.google.com/presentation/d/17XkhdQtP1ThbOH_C8JYm0Zygsv0bhpPWIjnQX8BMeM4/edit#slide=id.gaad5158c7d_3_244))
+ - Increase inovation from CI platform team (by reducing maintance and support; free to build a better "Space Elevator" [ref](https://docs.google.com/presentation/d/17XkhdQtP1ThbOH_C8JYm0Zygsv0bhpPWIjnQX8BMeM4/edit#slide=id.gaad5158c7d_3_244))
- - Decrease in costs  (with enphemeral infrastracture and no vendor licensing)
+ - Decrease in costs  (with enphemeral infrastracture and no additional vendor licensing)

 # Business Problem

  - The current Jenkins platform